quangv/docs/src/doc/manual/monaca_ci/json_sample.rst

 ``build``           The build type.
 Valid values are: ``debug`` & ``release``.

 ``deploy``          The deployment service(s) you will use to deliver your app.

+                    - ``type``: name of the deployment service (case sensitive).
+                    - ``alias``: alias name of the selected deployment service (case sensitive).
+                    - ``default``: a block for default parameters you may need to use for the deployment service.
+                    - ``ios``: a block for iOS parameters you may need to use for the deployment service.
+                    - ``android``: a block for Android parameters you may need to use for the deployment service.

                     Please refer to :ref:`here <supported_services>` on currently supported and upcoming deployment services.
 ================= ================================================================================================

-JSON Recipe Example
+Example
 ======================================

 .. code-block:: javascript